 This decline in forward premiums allows borrowers with floating-rate debt to remain floating until the swap becomes effective, while at the same time locking in a known fixed rate to manage future interest rate risk.

-For some swap structures, forward premiums have turned negative (see chart below[1]), allowing the borrower to lock in a fixed interest rate profile for less than a traditional swap.
+For some swap structures, forward premiums are negative (see chart below), allowing the borrower to lock in a fixed interest rate profile at a lower rate than a traditional swap.

 View accessible version of this chart